slidedrum/Blue-Prince-Notes/README.md

 You can view a (slightly buggy) web based version of this vault at https://my.flowershow.app/@slidedrum/Blue-Prince-Notes/

+You can view the GitHub source here: https://github.com/slidedrum/Blue-Prince-Notes

 Of course you could also just view it inside of GitHub directly, but then you won't get the fancy image imbeds and really nice links.

 # Caveats